tharsikan/designpattern/README.md

  CategoryFactory (class) just switch createCategory(switch argument)**

 ## prototype
-### not going through expencive initializaint process
+### not going through expensive initializaint process
 ### we also have teplate obiject and registory so use that ??
 not use new keyword (if constructor is big .. )
 first time create next time just clone it.